Announcements

 We

-that one who has forgotten to count the Omer
+have already explained that one who has forgotten to count the Omer

 one day during the counting period may no longer count with a blessing on the